MobileTeleSystems/syncmaster/docs/reference/worker/create_spark_session.rst

             spark.sql.pyspark.jvmStacktrace.enabled: true
             spark.ui.enabled: false

-For example, to use SyncMaster on Spark + Kubernetes, you can use worker image for Spark executor containers:
+For example, to use SyncMaster on Spark-on-K8s, you can use worker image for Spark executor containers:

 .. code-block:: yaml
     :caption: config.yml